JackStouffer/jacks_standard_library/README.md

 **WARNING** On MSVC you must pass `/utf-8` or else MSVC will silently give you incorrect code generation!

+* utf-8 to utf-16 conversion
+* utf-16 to utf-8 conversion

 ### Jack's Standard Library Templates